Regulation

 • Experience in comparable positions

-• Evidence of continuing professional development
+• Proof of continuing professional development

-“Proper” — personal reliability
+“Proper” — Personal Reliability

 • No relevant convictions

-• No history of insolvency
+• No insolvency history

 • No conflicts of interest